 The collective behind ‘Talamh Beò - Emergence’ has collaborated in various artistic relationships over many years.
 Each member is a world-class exponent of their craft who has an active, lively engagement with the others’ creativity.
 All based in the West Highlands, they have a unique artistic perspective which embraces a global view informed by an empathy with community and place.
 They share a passion for creating dynamic, responsive performance works with people at their heart.

-‘Talamh Beò’ will continue the process of dialogue started in the oral history phase of the ‘Music and Tales’ project, celebrating the rightness of human and land in harmony, creating an understanding of this partnership - rather than either in isolation - being the true living landscape.
-The work will use emergent factors from this process to create a work that truly responds to its environment, celebrates challenge and imagines potential futures.
+‘Talamh Beò’ continued the process of dialogue started in the oral history phase of the ‘Music and Tales’ project, celebrating the rightness of human and land in harmony, creating an understanding of this partnership - rather than either in isolation - being the true living landscape.
+The piece uses emergent factors from this process to create a work that truly responds to its environment, celebrates challenge and imagines potential futures.

-Using a three-act structure, familiar in musical form and strategic development, ‘Talamh Beò’ will explore the two seemingly contradictory paths through human and natural environments.
+Using a multi-act structure, familiar in musical form and strategic development, ‘Talamh Beò’ explores the two seemingly contradictory paths through human and natural environments.
 The first is informed by traditional knowledge, wisdom and language; the natural evolution of flora and fauna, and of geological and marine worlds.
 The second by scientific rationalism which - alien to indigenous wisdom and disregarding its own – created situations of exploitation, cruelty and dispossession which have a left an impact to the present day.

 Further conversation in the community; interaction with young and older local musicians, in stand-alone or integral work; found-sound interrogation of the landscape.